hal/site/content/development/building-blocks.md

  with a name and a value for each segment.
 Implemented by `org.jboss.hal.dmr.ResourceAddress`.

 **ModelNodeHelper**\
 Contains static helper methods related to model nodes.
-Some of them deal with reading deeply nested model nodes:
+Some of them deal with reading deeply nested model nodes using a path seperated by "/":

 ```java
 Dispatcher dispatcher = ...;